I know that title sounds a little weird. Maybe “Can You Learn Everything You Need to Know About Investing in One Weekend” is more accurate.

-I highlighted the last part in orange because I want to point out that property is included as something you can invest in.
+I highlighted the last part because I want to point out that property is included as something you can invest in.
 While most people might assume this means real estate, the example above shows that that can mean any property.

 After understanding what results you want, you can explore ways to get those results and develop a plan.
 And Boom!
 You’re spending with intent rather than with expectations, ready to act instead of react.

 I started this post by wondering if it was possible to learn enough about investing in one weekend to, you know, know what you’re doing.
 By determining what “investing” really means, not just to us personally but in the realm of personal finance, we can start out with at least an idea of what we’re trying to do here.

 For most people, Investing brings up images of the stock market, 401ks, and maybe even a little Wolf of Wall Street.
 Our goal is to show that like most personal finance topics it’s really not as scary or complicated as it seems.

 Below is a selection of articles that I think are more informative and thought-provoking than any book you can buy.
 They cover the idea of investing in general, and primarily focus on stocks and real estate.
 One theme tying them all together is that they speak to the goal of creating passive income – income that you earn just by owning assets – which translates into more money for your time and essentially more freedom.